 Details: Sample Exam Summary Report

 Documenting your exam program is critical – have all the important information about your testing program in a single document, whether your vendor writes it, or your staff assembles it from a variety of different technical reports.
-An Annual Exam Summary Report documents a certification program’s due diligence in the design and administration of its examination program.
+A Exam Summary Report documents a certification program’s due diligence in the design and administration of its examination program.

 Many psychometric vendors’ reports are missing key elements.
 Reviewing just the Table of Contents from the complete Annual Exam Summary Report can help you figure out how your vendor is doing.
-It provides an overview of the information that should be regularly reviewed by decision makers.
+It provides an overview of the information that should be regularly reviewed by decision-makers.

 Design Your Exam (articles by Ellen Julian)

 Moving a Paper Exam to Adaptive Testing Fairly